 Please note: You may need to contact the developer of your theme/plugin(s) to determine which phase they are in – as WP Engine is not able to make conclusions based on third party plugins.

 2. Test In Staging: Once you know the phase they are in and are ready to move forward, the next step is to test the new update in our staging environment (instructions on creating a staging site can be found here).
 You may have to consult with the developer again if you have custom code or special allowances that was available through legacy versions, but not with the new update.

-3. Contact WP Engine to Update: Once you have finished the testing and are ready to move forward, submit a ticket to us and we will update your production site for you.
+3. Contact WP Engine to Update: Once you have finished the testing and are ready to move forward, open a 24/7 Live Chat with us and we will update your production site for you.
 Updating through our system means that our Update Protection mentioned above is still available to you even if it’s before the scheduled date, providing an extra layer of safety.